aa830/donut.c/README.md

 You can also stack arguments, I can use a `--rainbow --speed 5` argument, which will use the rainbow colour scheme on the donut but also spin it at a speed of 5.

+And now!
+You can change the radius of your donut, using `--radius`.
+The lower the value the thiccer the donut will get!

 **For more details, use `donut --help` or `man donut`**